engie4800/dsi-capstone-capstone-kpmg-jim-ben/README.md

 TODO:
-- Handle fuzzy entity extraction
 - Remove negative words in prompt template
 - Question about fields in a report?
 Upstream data (column or model)?
 2 queries where we ask model first and then columns?
 - Add StreamLit conversation flow

+- Handle fuzzy entity extraction (change the cypher query to make the partial match)
+- Add previous message response to successive request template?
+- Experiment with known questions that should map to RAG chatbot's base questions
+- Write a script to evaluate Cypher query generation and data retrieval
+- Experiment using other LLMs: Llama
+    - One LLM for intent matching, another one for Cypher query generation, last one for user response generation

+- How far upstream?
+And more context?
+- Focus more on report data upstream and downstream

 - Look into React prompting
-- Experiment with known questions that should map to RAG chatbot's base questions
 - If intent cannot be matched to base questions, create staged general workflow
 - Look into LangSmith for version tracking

-- Evaluate Cypher query generation and data retrieval
-- Experiment using other LLMs
+- Long term goals:
+    - Analyze latency time for steps
+    - Integrate neo4j graph visuals

 ## Resources